By Leslie Ann Daniels, Oak Meadow teacher

 My Oak Meadow colleagues and I often receive inquiries from home teachers regarding their child’s desire for perfectionism and the many frustrations that accompany this need.
 Working with children who display perfectionist tendencies can be quite challenging, so it is a valuable issue to address.

 A perfectionist is someone who sets a standard of perfection and refuses to accept anything less.
 Unfortunately, in an imperfect world, the perfectionist’s view can be an individual’s worst enemy, especially for a child.
 The tendency for perfectionism can often be observed during a child’s school lessons.
 For example, a child may start writing out a lesson or drawing a picture, then repeatedly tear up the papers, only to begin again and again.
 A child with perfection tendencies may also easily cry or become quite frustrated if a simple mistake is made.

 Perfectionism in children usually arises because there is more focus on the form of the lesson or task, rather than on the process of the activity.
 This is one of the reasons why Oak Meadow continuously emphasizes focusing on the process vs. focusing on the final form (or goal).

 Most children go through perfectionist phases, so it is important that we, as home teachers and parents, do not overreact to the minor cycles of perfectionism.
-Oak Meadow cofounder, Lawrence Williams, believes that what often remedies these phases is to give our children “extra doses of recognition and appreciation for the work that they do.”
+Oak Meadow cofounder, Lawrence Williams, believed that what often remedies these phases is to give our children “extra doses of recognition and appreciation for the work that they do.”
 He also felt that this pattern of interaction is an extremely important part of our children’s development.

 When my children would show tendencies towards perfectionism, I not only looked at their individual needs and developmental cycles, but I also observed my own cyclic process.
 Did I find myself criticizing my own imperfections?
 Perhaps I said or did something that made me feel inadequate, or perhaps I felt guilty for being an imperfect mother or home teacher.